Welcome to Year 3 (Birch Class)

 Teaching Assistant: Mrs Clark

-The children will all chose a book from the library each week to bring home to read and will have a Year 3 reading book to bring home as well.
+The children will have chance to choose a book from the library each week to bring home to read and will have a Year 3 reading book to bring home as well.
 These are brand new to school this year and have been carefully selected by our English lead so they are challenging and appropriate for each year group.
 These will take the children a while to read through.
 You can help by encouraging them to read as much as possible at home and ideally for at least 15 minutes each day.
 Please note all their reading in their reading journal.

 Ask questions about the plot and characters.
 What does your child think will happen next?
 What are some of the key facts they have learned if reading a non fiction text?
 Ask your children if they can summarise what has happened.
 If they do not know the meaning of a word, can they find this out from the surrounding text or use a dictionary to look this up?
 Can they explain what punctuation is used and how this helps them to read the text?
 Can they use expression and intonation?
 We will be continuing to develop these reading and oracy skills in class this year.

-We will also be continuing with our school wide push towards increasing times tables fluency so please encourage your child to use Times Tables Rock Stars and recap 2x, 5x and 10x tables.
-We will be learning 3x, 4x, and 8x tables this year and the children will benefit if they can practice and develop fluency at home too!
+We will also be continuing with our school wide push towards increasing times tables fluency so please encourage your child to use Times Tables Rock Stars.

 YouTube has great videos for this.